vg-json-data/sm-json-data/region/region-readme.md

 * Completing an event node's event (hence activating the flags in its `yields` property)
 * Using any `utility` that is present at a node

+#### viewableNodes
+The `viewableNodes` property is an array of objects, each of which describing how an item node within the room can be viewed from the current node without having to reach the item.
+It has two properties:
+* _id:_ The in-room ID of the item node that can be viewed
+* _strats:_ An array of [strats](../strats.md), each of which may be executed in order to view the item node.
+If none of the strats can be executed, the item cannot be viewed.

 #### yields
 The `yields` property is an array of game flags that are activated when interacting with a node.
 Just like interacting with any other node type, this requires having no active lock on the node and fulfilling any interaction requirements.